Introduction to No One Will Save You

-Time passed while I was watching, and I only heard a sentence or two, in addition to the wonderful song, of course, and yet I never lost focus on the events.
+Time passed while I was watching, and I only heard a sentence or two, in addition to the wonderful song, of course, yet I never lost focus on the events.
 The movie simplifies the dialogue to just performance and exciting moments, leaving your mind to wonder what is happening, which is a really good idea.
 It doesn't rely much on dialogue but on the sound of your thoughts chasing after the truth.
 Your heart sympathizes with everything Brynn went through that made her feel so alone, but it doesn’t use that as an excuse—just because she survived aliens who came to occupy Earth doesn't mean her previous psychological trauma is overlooked.

 Interesting facts and events

 - Any invasion, regardless of the civilization or culture across the universe, has reasons and goals it aims to achieve, along with a way to reach those goals.
-There are resources for planet Earth or a suitable environment for life, or a host organism through which reproduction occurs.
+There are resources on planet Earth, a suitable environment for life, or a host organism through which reproduction occurs.
 In this case, the method of invasion was through mind control to dominate bodies.
 The parasite or small entity that enters through the mouth was their means, merging with cells and carrying their genetic fingerprint to become a friend rather than an enemy.
 It then begins to take over the mind, imagining that external things are proceeding smoothly, and the only obstacle is a thought that completely controls the mind, like her constant reflection on her childhood friend and the guilt that always haunts her.

 Scenes That Caught My Attention

-When she was on the bus and the person sitting at the back approached her and then grabbed her as she left her seat, I wondered why it was specifically her and not someone else on the bus.
+When she was on the bus and the person sitting in the back approached her and grabbed her as she left her seat, I wondered why it was specifically her and not someone else on the bus.
 I found the answer in the fact that she had confronted someone in her house, and his scent remained on her.
 This is what attracted the person controlling him to her, so he tried to ensure that when he approached her, she was under control like them.
-When she pushed him away, he immediately attacked her, as he instantly realized that she had come into contact with one of them and had rid of him.
+When she pushed him away, he immediately attacked her, as he instantly realized that she had come into contact with one of them and had rid herself of him.
 This is also due to a mental connection among all of them.

-When the parasite entered her and started to control her, she suddenly woke up screaming hysterically on her bed, as if she were suffering from a nightmare and remembering its details.
-If that were true, some people would have managed to free themselves immediately because their memory would still be aware of what happened.
+When the parasite entered her and began to control her, she suddenly woke up screaming hysterically on her bed, as if she were suffering from a nightmare and remembering its details.
+If that were true, some people would have managed to free themselves immediately because their memory would still be aware of what had happened.
 However, this only happened to her because her controlling idea was preventing the parasite from completely taking over.
 As a result, part of her mind was still aware, rejected the illusion being presented, and quickly caused her to get rid of the parasite.

 After she fell from the flying saucer, two things shocked me: the lights flashing in the sky and the injury she sustained as she bled.
 The first can be interpreted in two ways: either they are cheering her for standing up to that moment in front of them, and this is how they show their admiration, or they are sending signals through the lights and accompanying sounds to the residents of her village to communicate and connect with her.
 The second issue regarding her injury also has two interpretations: either it was a minor injury that she recovered from quickly, or someone was ordered by the creatures to rescue her immediately.
 There is a strange third possibility I just thought of, which is that she died, and what she experienced in her final moments was what she wished to encounter with the residents of her village.